Professor Milo: Fictional character biography

 An apparently healed Professor Milo appears as the chief henchman and physician of a returned General Immortus.
-Professor Milo is now in charge of granting artificial superpowers to Immortus' minions.
+Milo is now in charge of granting artificial superpowers to Immortus' minions.
 In this capacity, he's able to internalize the Human Flame's powers, removing his need for a special suit by embedding miniature flamethrowers into his skin.
-Milo is instructed by General Immortus himself to tamper with the pain receptors of his subject, making his boss able to inflict pain on his creations at will, and, eventually, shut them down completely.
-His master plan meets a major failure when his last subject Human Flame overcomes his control by sheer will, injures General Immortus, and tortures Milo to get an even more powerful body.
+Milo is instructed by Immortus to tamper with the pain receptors of his subject, making his boss able to inflict pain on his creations at will, and, eventually, shut them down completely.
+His master plan meets a major failure when his last subject Human Flame overcomes his control by sheer will, injures Immortus, and tortures Milo to get an even more powerful body.
 Milo is spared since he redirects the Human Flame to S.T.A.R.
 Labs for experimental treatments.
-General Immortus asks him to rethink their new strategy for the future.
+Immortus asks him to rethink their new strategy for the future.

-A still at large Milo (having severed his ties with General Immortus) returns to freelancing, offering his enhancement procedures for a hefty fee.
-He's contacted by Arthur Pemberton to heal the brain damage earlier inflicted in a fight against the Justice Society of America to his daughter Lorna.
+A still at large Milo (having severed his ties with Immortus) returns to freelancing, offering his enhancement procedures for a hefty fee.
+He is contacted by Arthur Pemberton to heal the brain damage earlier inflicted in a fight against the Justice Society of America to his daughter Lorna.

 In 2011, "The New 52" rebooted the DC Comics universe.
 Professor Milo is seen at Arkham Asylum where he leads Professor Pyg to an unpleasant fate.
-After Maggie Sawyer had interrogated Magpie, Maxie Zeus, and Ten-Eyed Man, all Maggie got out of them is that they blame Professor Milo for what happened.
-As Professor Milo is at Gotham International Airport preparing to board an airplane to Caracas, he is spotted by police officers causing him to release a vial of chemicals that drive the police officers insane.
-Batman was able to subdue Professor Milo and interrogate him on who gave him the information and needs to destroy Arkham Asylum.
-Before Professor Milo can come clean on the culprit, they are attacked by spirits.
-One of the spirits that attacks Batman and Professor Milo is Mister Bygone who blames Professor Milo for his emaciation and infusion of dark magic.
-Professor Milo is knocked out by Mister Bygone as Batman leaves with his body when the police arrive.
-When Batman meets up with Jim Corrigan and Batwing, Professor Milo is punched in the face by Corrigan who tries to get answers out of him as he explains to Batman that Professor Milo tried to summon a demon which enabled Deacon Blackfire to open a hole in Hell.
+After Maggie Sawyer had interrogated Magpie, Maxie Zeus, and Ten-Eyed Man, all Maggie got out of them is that they blame Milo for what happened.
+As Milo is at Gotham International Airport preparing to board an airplane to Caracas, he is spotted by police officers causing him to release a vial of chemicals that drive the police officers insane.
+Batman was able to subdue Milo and interrogate him on who gave him the information and needs to destroy Arkham Asylum.
+Before Milo can come clean on the culprit, they are attacked by spirits.
+One of the spirits that attacks Batman and Milo is Mister Bygone, who blames Milo for his emaciation and infusion of dark magic.
+Milo is knocked out by Mister Bygone as Batman leaves with his body when the police arrive.
+When Batman meets up with Jim Corrigan and Batwing, Milo is punched in the face by Corrigan who tries to get answers out of him as he explains to Batman that Milo tried to summon a demon which enabled Deacon Blackfire to open a hole in Hell.
 Batman puts two and two together and goes out to find Ra's al Ghul.

-In the "Watchmen" sequel "Doomsday Clock", Professor Milo was at Arkham Asylum when Rorschach was incarcerated there by Batman.
+In "Doomsday Clock", Professor Milo is at Arkham Asylum when Rorschach was incarcerated there by Batman.

 Powers and abilities

-Professor Milo is an expert at chemistry and alchemy.
+Professor Milo is an expert in chemistry and alchemy.